 Past President / Archivist: Dick Butera

-Board meetings are held the first Wednesday of
+Board meetings are held the second Wednesday of

 Additional meetings are scheduled in May and August